How to become more aero

 So the position described above, and the one we watch many great riders perform, is the ideal position to become more aero.
 However, it is changing and when you start off, can be very uncomfortable.
 On your journey to becoming more aero, it is important that you work on improving your flexibility and strength.
 This will firstly help you achieve the key position, and secondly, enable you to stay there, whilst still exerting large amounts of power.

 When trying to become more aero it is important you are wearing the appropriate outfit to help you do this.
 The tighter you are, from your bike, position and outfit, the less drag you will create and the more aero you will become.
-Make sure you zip up your jersey and that your shorts are also tight.
+Make sure you have a tight-fitting jersey that is zipped up and that your shorts are also tight.